Why this work matters

 Option 1: Sponsor the installation of an entire bear-proof storage box

 With a donation of $2,800, Yellowstone will install a bear-proof storage box in a park campground with a personalized inscription.
 Contributors of the full $2,800 Bear Box Sponsorship will receive their name (or group’s name) engraved on a 4″ x 6″ plate that is permanently affixed to a bear-proof storage box in a Yellowstone campground.
-If you have questions about sponsoring a bear-proof storage box, please contact Marisa Griffith at email@example.com.
+Bear box sponsorships cover installation costs, fund bear conservation and research, and help fund highest priority needs in Yellowstone.
+If you have questions about sponsoring a bear-proof storage box, please contact Marisa Griffith at firstname.lastname@example.org.

 Option 2: Donate to the overall campaign